sourcegraph/about/handbook/product/design/index.md

 - **Feel empowered to act with high agency to make our product, processes, and teams better.** Design is an inherently explorative and iterative process.
 We value high agency, and we have to actively create an environment of physiological safety, trust, and transparency.
 - **Advocate for and ship design outcomes that align with our [product design principles](../design_principles.md).**
 - **Improve Sourcegraph’s velocity by helping to ship more usable and delightful features in the first iteration.** Design often means more time up-front, but this reduces time-consuming rewrites, refactors, and technical and design debt that occurs when changes are made during development or after releases.
-- **Complete FY22 and quarterly OKRs owned by our teams.** We’re successful when each of us is able to complete our OKRs while contributing to the design team culture and rituals.
+- **Complete FY22 and quarterly OKRs owned by our teams.** We’re successful when each of us is able to complete our OKRs in a sustainable way, while also contributing to the design team culture and rituals.

 ## How we work